MohamedSabith97/Functional-Doc_HRM/New_Format.md

      - If Employee arrived, muqeem status will change to the valid then vacation return process will move to **Return from vacation** stage.

-     - System will check the muqeem status requlary, until the employee return,

-       if vacation end date is mentioned then moved to **Return from Vacation** stage.
+     - System will check the muqeem status requlary, until the employee return, and if vacation end date is mentioned then moved to **Return from Vacation** stage.

        - *In The action field is following to,*